loreps/airdrop-demo/README.md

 tracked and agreeded upon between the validators.
 Any sources of non-determinism (e.g., the HTTP "Date" header in the response) is filtered out.

+## Web Interface

+A minimal web-interface to the application is provided.
+It communicates with an Ethereum wallet (currently it has only been tested with MetaMask) to sign a message using the claimer's address.
+This ensures that only the owner of that address can claim the airdrop tokens for that address.

 ## Future Work

 ### Verifying Proofs